Contents for Healing in The Bible

 Let us look at this wonderful example of healing in the bible.

 Hezekiah is going to die.
 What change brings healing in Hezekiah?

 Hezekiah does not take the sickness to mean that he is not worthy.
 Instead, he affirms his own worth.

 In one Bible translation, it says “God changes his mind [about Hezekiah]” and heals him.

 I do not believe in a God who changes his mind.

 I do believe that we can change our minds and thereby allow God access to heal us.

-This example of healing in the bible lets us know that in times of trouble it is so important to affirm our self worth and value and believe that God wants to heal us.
+This example of healing in the bible lets us know that in times of trouble it is so important to affirm our self worth and value and believe that God wants to heal.

 If you don't feel (like Hezekiah) that you have done good things, then please know that you don't need to deserve healing.
 You are entitled.
-Let God tell you that you are beautiful because God is the unchanging essence of who you are.
+Let God tell you that you are beautiful.
+You must be beautiful (innocent, righteous) because God is the unchanging essence of who you are.

 Another prayer for self worth is found in the article: I am blessed and a blessing.